There’s a good reason why Coachella takes place in Palm Springs – it’s one of the coolest, most alternative and unique places to be in the USA.

 6. Learn about the early settlers of Palm Desert at the Historical Society of Palm Desert’s Museum.

 7. See if you can spot a mountain lion or coyote with a tour of the Joshua Tree National Park.
+You can do an amazing road trip from Las Vegas to Joshua Tree National Park by the way!

 8. Loosen the belt after eating Rio Azul‘s amazing Mexican food.